What’s the best way to get around the central city with a disability?

 - FMG Stadium Waikato has designated areas for wheelchair users and their caregivers.

-- Claudelands Globox Arena has several features to enhance the experience for disabled patrons attending and enjoying events.
+- Claudelands Arena has several features to enhance the experience for disabled patrons attending and enjoying events.
 These include accessible car parks, wheelchair user access, and a hearing loop.

 - Seddon Park is Hamilton's boutique international cricket ground near the central city.
 It has a special area set aside for wheelchair and mobility scooter users.